lmoresco/OpenModelica/testsuite/meta/MetaModelicaDev/README.txt

 For Windows you need to have installed:
 - OpenModelica 1.4.2 (1.5.0 or later recommended)
-- Latest OMDev-mingw-msvc.zip unpacked, and OMDEV environment variable set.
+- Latest OMDev-mingw-msvc.zip unpacked, and OMDEV environment variable set (e.g. OMDEV=c:/OMDev).
 - Java 5.0
 - Eclipse 3.5 (or later) with the latest MDT